 Start Deploy Software Update Wizard

 You have already created Software Update groups in the above section.
-Now, you can go ahead and start the deployment wizard for third-party updates.
+Now, you can start the deployment wizard for third-party updates.

-In this section, you can select the name of third-party update deployment name and device collection.
+In this section, you can select the third-party update deployment name and device collection name.

-- Select the Reader 11 0 23 group which is created above and click on Deploy button from the ribbon button.
+• Select the Reader 11 0 23 groups created above, and click on the Deploy button from the ribbon button.

-- Select the Collection of devices which you want to deploy Third-Party Software update and Click Next.
+• Select the Collection of devices you want to deploy Third-Party Software update and Click Next.

 Scheduling & Deployment Settings